TonnyG95/Rock-Paper-Scissors/README.md

 ### User goals

-- As a user i want to be able to qucikly jump into game and start playing
+- As a user, I want to be able to quickly jump into the game and start playing
-- As a user i want to be able to chouse option
+- As a user, I want to be able to choose the option
-- As a user i want to have simple interface that will lead me to my choice
+- As a user, I want to have a simple interface that will lead me to my choice
-- As a user i want to have clear and stright to point information how won
+- As a user, I want to have clear and straight to point information on who won
-- As a user i want to be able to track my score
+- As a user, I want to be able to track my score

 ### Developer goals